Fireye04/treehouse/silence.md

 Once the circle completes, the departed is given a chance to respond to the stories and messages in the same manner.
 If they are dead or otherwise absent, a one minute silence is observed.

 Finally, all of the messages are collected from the circle, and placed behind the departed's self portrait into a simple picture frame.
 If the departed has died, this frame is white, otherwise it is black.
 The frame is placed somewhere on the outskirts of the room alongside the portraits of the many that have come before.

+## On GMing

+### When do I call for a roll?

+A roll in a TTRPG is (in broad terms) a summary of what occurs; a simplification of more complicated events down to a simple success/fail, or perhaps slightly more depending on the system.
+The focus of this system specifically _is_ the roleplay, thus if you're roleplaying something, why would you want to simplify the situation?
+Let it play out in all its complexity!
+Opt to use IOUs instead if mechanical intervention is strictly required.

+In summary: Opt for roleplay over rolling & skill checks wherever possible.

+> [!NOTE] Optional Rule - IOU spending
+>
+> Your players may want to spend an IOU to influence a roll.
+It is not recommended to allow this in purely social situations, however if a roll can be influenced by an IOU and you want to allow it, here are some rules to allow for such an event.
+>
+> 1 IOU = 1 extra die